 Sensitive, sore & swollen breasts are a sure sign of pregnancy and are caused by rising levels of hormones.
 The soreness and swelling may feel like an exaggerated version of how your breasts feel before your period.
 This discomfort should decrease after the first trimester, when your body has had a chance to adjust to all the hormonal changes.

 For some women, morning sickness doesn’t affect them until a few weeks into their pregnancy, though for others it may come earlier.
-Unfortunately the term morning sickness that is associated with pregnancy is a misleading term as it is not just in the morning- Pregnancy-related nausea (with or without vomiting) can be a problem throughout the day and during the night.
+Unfortunately the term morning sickness that is associated with pregnancy is a misleading term as it is not always just in the morning.
+Pregnancy-related nausea (with or without vomiting) can be a problem throughout the day and during the night.
+Check out our tips to ease morning sickness if you are struggling with this symptom.

 The good news is that roughly half of pregnant women that experience morning sickness get relief by the end of the first trimester.
 For others it takes another month or so for the queasiness to ease up.
 A lucky few even escape it altogether.